bibhas2/JAPP/README.md

 Memory for all objects and strings returned by a parser method, such as `jsonGetStringAt()` is managed by the parser and you do not need to free them.
-Simply call `deleteJSONParser()` to destroy the parser and it will free up all memory every allocated by the parser.
+Simply call `deleteJSONParser()` to destroy the parser and it will free up all memory ever allocated by the parser.

 Once a parser is created, it can be used repeatedly to call `jsonParse()`.
 The parser will automatically free all memory for the previously